worlddemocrats/federation/CONSTITUTION.md

 ## Preamble

-We, recognizing the unprecedented pace of change and the imperative need to safeguard our collective future, hereby establish the Federation of World Democrats.
-In the spirit of unity, cooperation, and shared responsibility, we dedicate ourselves to the creation of a democratic world government that addresses the pressing global challenges of our time.
+In the face of rapid technological change and existential global risks, we, the Federation of World Democrats, affirm our commitment to the establishment of a democratic world government.
+This vision embodies our shared purpose: a future where global challenges are effectively managed for the benefit of all humanity.
+Guided by principles of global collaboration, impact, inclusivity, innovation, and transparency, we unite to forge a democratic global society that harnesses change and mitigates risks.

 ## Article I – Name and Purpose